 You’ve never seen time fly as fast as it does the minute you move into university dorms.
-I can still remember feeling gutted that my first year was over back in 2013 and saying to myself “oh well, two more years left!” yet now I’m looking back on that moment almost two years outside of graduating.
+I can still remember feeling gutted that my first year was over back in 2013 and saying to myself “oh well, two more years left!” yet now I’m looking back at that moment almost two years outside of graduating.
 If you’re reading this whilst still in university, cherish it.
-Whilst it won’t be the best and only best three years of your life that nothing will compete with, they’ll be some of the funnest and most crucial years for your young adult life so cherish them whilst you’re in the thick of it.
+Whilst it won’t be the best and only best three years of your life that nothing will compete with, they’ll be some of the most fun and most crucial years for your young adult life so cherish them whilst you’re in the thick of it.
+In this post I’m sharing my tips on how to survive your first year out of uni.

 I’ve been repeatedly told that the hardest transitions were high school > college, then college > university but no one ever mentioned the transition from university > life.
 First and foremost the hardest change is entirely dependent upon the person and mine would have to be the transition from uni life to… POST-uni life.
 It was much harder for me because you feel more on your own once you’ve tossed that hat up in the air and you start to feel like you’re a fully fledged adult which is pretty scary.